TarasJan/humango/README.md

 # Usage

-The library exposes the single method `Wordify` that handles whole numbers and floats up to the second decimal point.
+The library exposes method `Wordify` that handles whole numbers and floats up to the second decimal point.
+Wordify will produce a text of English numerals up to billions.

 ```go
 import github.com/TarasJan/humango